Unit rationale, description and aim

 Learning Outcome 03

-Utilise a range of communication skills to establish and maintain therapeutic relationships in order to undertake appropriate holistic assessments to deliver culturally safe, holistic, suitable evidence-based therapeutic interventions for individuals requiring mental health care and support their families/carers, significant others and/or key people involved in their care.
+Utilise a range of communication skills to establish and maintain therapeutic relationships in order to undertake appropriate holistic assessments and to deliver holistic, suitable, evidence-based therapeutic interventions for individuals requiring mental health services and support to their families/carers, significant others, and/or key people involved in their lives.

 Relevant Graduate Capabilities: GC1, GC2, GC5, GC6, GC7, GC8, GC9